electron/osx-sign/README.md

 ##### Examples

-- To sign a distribution version:
+- To sign a distribution version by default:
   ```sh
   electron-osx-sign path/to/my.app
   ```